 These assignments should be regarded as suggestions, as there is not an exhaustive attempt to make perfect matches.
 The dbSNP alleles of the match are reported in the allelesDBSNP column.

 If they are not the same alleles as those submitted, the assignment is suspicious.
+Note that dbSNP will report the "-" allele, even for an insertion.
 Once an rs ID is assigned, the

 columns inDBSNPOrNot, functionDBSNP, hasGenotypes, and dbSNPValidation are filled in the same as for SNVs.